cotes2020/jekyll-theme-chirpy/_posts/01AWS/Security/2020-07-18-overallsecurity.md

 2. <font color=red> protecting CloudTrail logs stored in S3 </font>
    - Limit access to users and roles on a “need-to-know” basis for data stored in S3
-   - Use <font color=blue> bucket access permissions and object access permissions </font> for fine-grained control over S3 resources
+   - Use <font color=LightSlateBlue> bucket access permissions and object access permissions </font> for fine-grained control over S3 resources
    - Use bucket policies to grant other AWS accounts or IAM
    - For more details, refer to the following AWS resources: